Shadowfiend/graft/readme.md

 # Graft

-**Proposition:** my view should be viewable as plain HTML without a browser while I'm designing/styling it, and data should be bound on top of it as easily as possible.
+**Proposition:** my view should be viewable as plain HTML without a server while I'm designing/styling it, and data should be bound on top of it as easily as possible.